During the 2020 Covid-19 pandemic, we have commissioned artists/creative teams to invent projects that can be delivered under lockdown restrictions.

 The club gives participants the chance to experience the craft skills they may have always been getting around to, and have the opportunity to discuss their creations with others in this project, designed to be the stepping stone on a creative journey.

 Participants can create a positive community postcard to send to another club member as well as receiving one in the post or they can complete a form and be ‘prescribed’ a craft kit by the artists!

 FenFrott invites participants to create frottage drawings (rubbing drawings) from three rooms of their homes.
 Participants can post their frotts in a Facebook group online for other members to try to figure out the location of the exercise!

 Alongside the rubbings, there are focus exercises to try; taking a moment to record everything they see, hear, smell and feel.
 The thoughts can be written/typed and presented with the frottages when they are shared online.

-Chris will also be on the streets of South Holland and Boston in June to give out materials.
-If you fancy an ‘art takeaway’ in the privacy of your own home, call Chris and he’ll deliver to your door a pizza box in which you will find 20 sheets of paper, a stick of graphite (for rubbing) and a list of instructions.
+Chris was on the streets of South Holland and Boston in June to give out materials.
+He delivered straight to peoples homes a pizza box in which had 20 sheets of paper, a stick of graphite (for rubbing) and a list of instructions.

 more than a-part